The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Broadband model

 \section{Broadband model}

-In order to investigate the origin of high-energy (X/$\gamma$-ray) emission from \pks, we model its broadband SED with the dynamical model of Stawarz et al. (2008), where a set of equations originally considered by Begelman \& Cioffi (1989) to describe classical doubles expanding in an ambient medium is employed to characterize the evolution of compact sources.
+We model the broadband SED of \pks\ with the dynamical model of Stawarz et al. (2008) to investigate the origin of its high-energy (X/$\gamma$-ray) emission.
+In this model, a set of equations originally considered by Begelman \& Cioffi (1989) to describe classical doubles expanding in an ambient medium is employed to characterize the evolution of compact sources.
 In the framework of this model, a relativistic jet with kinetic power $L_{\rm j}$ propagates in the innermost parts of the host galaxy with a constant velocity, $v_h$, into a uniform gaseous medium of constant density $\rho = m_{\rm p} n_{\rm 0}$.
 The momentum flux of the relativistic jet is balanced by the ram pressure of the ambient medium spread over some constant area $A_{\rm h}$, $L_{\rm j}/c = m_{\rm p} n_{\rm 0} v_{\rm h}^2 A_{\rm h}$.
 Ultra-relativistic electrons with an initial energy distribution $Q(\gamma)$ and Lorenz factors $\gamma_{\rm min}<\gamma<\gamma_{\rm max}$ are injected from the terminal hot spots of the jet into the expanding lobes.
 The electron population of the lobes undergoes adiabatic and radiative cooling in the course of the source growth from an initial size $r_0 = (A_h \pi^{-1} l_c^{-2}) LS$ to $LS$.
 Transverse expansion of the source is governed by a scaling law $l_c(t) \propto t^{1/2}$ reproducing the initial, ballistic phase of the jet propagation (e.g. Kawakatu \& Kino 2006).
 The lobe's electrons inverse-Compton scatter all the ambient low-energy photon populations, which include synchrotron photons, infrared (torus) photons, galaxy starlight, and the ultraviolet radiation of an accretion flow.
 We approximate the infrared, optical and UV spectra as blackbody components for the purpose of evaluating the IC radiation of the lobes.
 The synchrotron radiation is described with a synchrotron self-absorbed model.
 We refer the readers to Stawarz et al. (2008) and Ostorero et al. (2010) for further details of the model.